dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 The following MNOs have NB-IoT coverage in South Africa which will be expanded upon in \S\ref{coverage}, namely MTN and Vodacom.
 NB-IoT uses their LTE infrastructure, and this will be expanded upon in \S\ref{lte-vendors}.

-MTN Group Limited, formerly M-Cell, is a South African multinational mobile telecommunications company, operating in many African countries and the Middle East.
-Its head office is in Johannesburg.

-Vodacom Group Limited is a South African mobile communications company, providing voice, messaging, data and converged services to over 55 million customers part of the international Vodafone Group.
+MTN Group Limited and Vodacom Group Limited are both mobile telecommunication companies trialing the use of NB-IoT in South Africa.
+While they are both based in South Africa with headquarters in Johannesburg, MTN operates in many African countries and the Middle East, and Vodacom is part of the International Vodafone Group with over 55 million customers.

 \hypertarget{lte-vendors}{%
 \subsubsection[LTE Vendors: ZTE, Nokia, Ericsson, Huawei]{Long Term Evolution (LTE) Vendors}\label{lte-vendors}}